 Many people who drink alcohol understand that it can have some kind of impact on their health.
 However, those who use blood thinners may find themselves wondering if they can still drink while taking their medication.
 They may also wonder about what kinds of complications could occur if alcohol is mixed with blood thinners.

 What Are Blood Thinners?

-- Antiplatelets: medications that prevent platelets from congregating and sticking together.
+- Antiplatelets: Medications that prevent platelets from sticking together.

-- Fibrinolytics: medications that break down fibrin, thereby dissolving existing clots.
+- Fibrinolytics: Medications that break down fibrin to dissolve existing clots.

 What Are Blood Thinners Used For?